-FieldConvert is a utility embedded in Nektar++ with the primary aim of allowing the user to convert the Nektar++ output binary files (.chk and .fld) into a format which can be read by two common visualisation softwares: Paraview/VisIt (.vtu format) or Tecplot/VisIt (.dat or .plt formats).
-FieldConvert also allows the user to manipulate the Nektar++ output binary files by using some additional modules which can be called with the option -m which stands for m odule.
+FieldConvert is a utility embedded in Nektar++ with the primary aim of allowing the user to convert the Nektar++ output binary files (.chk and .fld) into formats which can be read by common visualisation and post-processing software, primarily Paraview/VisIt (in unstructured VTK .vtu format) or Tecplot/VisIt (in ASCII .dat or binary .plt formats).
+FieldConvert also allows the user to manipulate the Nektar++ output binary files by using some additional modules which can be called with the option -m which stands for module.
 Note that another flag, -r (which stand for r ange) allows the user to specify a sub-range of the domain on which the conversion or manipulation of the Nektar++ output binary files will be performed.